adobe/buildrunner/README.rst

         # Whether to do a docker pull of the "FROM" image prior to the build.
         # This is critical if you are building from images that are changing
         # with regularity.
-        # NOTE: If the image is prior in this ``buildrunner.yaml`` then this should be
+        # NOTE: If the image was created from a 'push' or 'commit' earlier in
-        #       set to "false" because the image will not be in the repo yet.
+        #       this ``buildrunner.yaml`` then this will default to false
         # NOTE: The command line argument ``--local-images`` can be used to temporarily
         #       override and assume ``pull: false`` for the build without rewriting
         #       ``buildrunner.yaml``.
-        pull: true/false (defaults to true)
+        pull: true/false # (default changes depending on if the
+                         # image was created via buildrunner or not)

         # Specify the build args that should be used when building your image,
         # similar to the --build-args option used by Docker